jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 When you populated your Azure SQL Database in Exercise 2, three (3) users were created: Janet, Andrew, and Nancy.
 Janet is a Sales Manager and should have permission to view all orders, however Andrew and Nancy are Salespersons, and should only be able to view orders they created.
 The current state of your OrderView app shows all orders regardless of which user is using the app.
 To simulate viewing orders, the app contains a selection dropdown control to view orders “AS” a specific user.
 Review how the list of orders being returned does not change when you select a different salesperson.

-To limit as Salesperson’s ability to view only their orders, we can take advantage of Azure SQL **row-level security**.
+To limit as Salesperson’s ability to view only their orders, we can take advantage of Azure SQL Database **row-level security**.

 There is also information in each customer record that should be “private” and not available for viewing through your app.
 In this scenario customer phone numbers should be “hidden” from users, however we don’t want to add the complexity into our code to “check and filter” the labels based on a user’s role.
-Instead we can implement Azure SQL **dynamic data masking** to mask these values in our application.
+Instead we can implement Azure SQL Database **dynamic data masking** to mask these values in our application.

 In the next exercise you will add row-level security and dynamic data masking to your Azure SQL Database to make sure Salesperson are only able to view the records and fields allowed in the requirements.